Avengers Undercover: Plot

 Chase Stein and Death Locket are training with Excavator until Constrictor assembles the Young Masters for a mission.
 Constrictor sends Chase Stein, Death Locket, and the Young Masters to A.I.M.
 Island.
 During the fight which is a ground skirmish against A.I.M., it is revealed that Death Locket has developed a crush on Excavator and parachutes in to the island.
 Immediately, she is overwhelmed by the combat against the A.I.M.
 Troopers and then starts shooting and swinging.
 Before the Young Masters can achieve their objective, a random missile robs them of their entryway upon the arrival of Captain America.
 When Death Locket tries to take a shot from afar, Chase Stein tries to talk some sense into her while having her "choose who she is fighting for."
 Excavator returns and gets into a scuffle with Chase.
 Death Locket tries to get them to stop and finally opens up with her arm canon and drops Chase in a single shot.
 It is also shown that Alex Wilder has been training with Nico on strengthening her powers and after the trauma of seeing Chase hurt she also starts a romantic relationship with Alex again.
 Cammi is then seen in a prison cell and her cellmate is none other than Arcade.
 Hazmat only killed a body double.
 Later on, Mazmat and Aiden finally start a relationship and Madame Masque is so enamored that she involves the young couple in her plans.
-Hazmat passes this information to Hank Pym and the Avengers, but it turns out Baron Zemo was spreading misinformation and setting a trap for the Avengers.
+Hazmat passes this information to Hank Pym and the Avengers, but it turns out Zemo was spreading misinformation and setting a trap for the Avengers.
 It also turns out that Death Locket had no plans of returning to the surface, since she likes Bagalia and is romantically involved with Excavator.
 Alex Wilder also confesses to Nico that he was aware of the betrayal, but he had to help Zemo in order to leave hell.
 Cullen also seems to have betrayed the team, but it turns out Hellstrom is controlling him.
 Nico is able to break the control spell, but Cullen in his Glartrox form is still uncommunicatable.
 Anachronism scarifies himself to the Glartrox confident his best friend will be able to control the demon, which Cullen does.
-Zemo is still able to trap the Avengers in Bagalia, while he steals a SHIELD Helicarrier.
-Zemo uses SHIELD communication technology to broadcast that SHIELD is spying on everybody, but Cammi is able to break out her prison cell and exposes Zemo's manipulations.
+Zemo is still able to trap the Avengers in Bagalia, while he steals a S.H.I.E.L.D.
+Helicarrier.
+Zemo uses S.H.I.E.L.D. communication technology to broadcast that SHIELD is spying on everybody, but Cammi is able to break out her prison cell and exposes Zemo's manipulations.
 Cammi destroys their satellite and then flies back into outer space.
 Zemo unfortunately escapes with new recruits Alex Wilder and Death Locket.
 SHIELD drops the charges since Arcade was never murdered and the team is last seen enjoying a vacation at a lake.